 Foot orthotics fall into three broad categories: those that primarily attempt to change foot function, those that are primarily protective in nature, and those that combine functional control and protection.

 The so-called rigid orthotic device, designed to control function, may be made of a firm material such as plastic or carbon fiber, and is used primarily for walking or dress shoes.
-It is generally fabricated from a plaster of paris mold of the individual foot.
+It is generally fabricated from an impression of the individual foot.
 The finished device normally extends along the sole of the heel to the ball or toes of the foot.
 It is worn mostly in closed shoes with a heel height under two inches.
 Because of the nature of the materials involved, very little alteration in shoe size is necessary.

 The advantage of any soft orthotic device is that it may be easily adjusted to changing weight-bearing forces.
 The disadvantage is that it must be periodically replaced or refurbished.
 It is particularly effective for arthritic and grossly deformed feet where there is a loss of protective fatty tissue on the side of the foot.
 It is also widely used in the care of the diabetic foot.
 Because it is compressible, the soft orthotic is usually bulkier and may well require extra room in shoes, or prescription footwear.